PKuravskyi/PetPythonPlaywright/README.md

 5. Press **"Run workflow"** and wait for it to finish.
 6. Allure reports will be uploaded as artifacts.

+### How to use pre-commit hook:

+1. Install pre-commit locally: `pre-commit install`
+2. You can run some pre-commit linters beforehand, example:
+`pre-commit run --files $(git diff --name-only main)`

 ### How to start Jenkins UI: